A local automaton for the 2D toric code: Tsirelson's automaton and proof of its fault tolerance

 \subsection{Generalization to other codes}

 We will briefly discuss a generalization of the modified Tsirelson's automaton by replacing the majority vote procedure with error correction of a different code.
 Let $C$ be a (small) classical linear code with parameters $[n,k,d]$, and define the operation $EC(s_1, s_2, \cdots, s_n)$ to be an error correction operation that maps the input bit string $s_1, s_2, \cdots, s_n$ to the closest codeword specified by the parity check matrix $H$ of the code.
 As in Tsirelson's construction, define $\cX_0$ to be an idle operation, $\cY_0$ to be a swap of two bits, and $\cZ_0 = EC(s_1, s_2, \cdots, s_n)$ which acts on blocks of $n$ bits.
 By performing a similar fault tolerant simulation as before, we will obtain a concatenation scheme for the code $C$.
-This will result in a hierarchical decoder for the code with the parity check matrix $H' = H \otimes \cdots \otimes H$, where $\otimes$ denotes tensor product for parity check matrices.
+This will result in a hierarchical decoder for the code with \hi{the parity check matrix}

+where $\otimes$ denotes the tensor product for parity check matrices \hi{and $L$ is the logical generator matrix}.
 This corresponds to a classical tensor-product code (not to be confused with tensor products of chain complexes frequently used in quantum codes) with parameters $[n^\ell, k^\ell, d^\ell]$ if the simulation is iterated $\ell$ times.

 Let us construct the fault-tolerant gadgets.
 We define $\EC_1 = \cZ_0$. $FT(\cX_0)$ is defined on $n$ bits and is a circuit of idles for depth $2n-1$. $FT(\cY_0)$ is defined on $2n$ bits and is a pattern of swaps and idles designed to function in a transversal way, i.e. the operation results in a bitwise swap of the first block of $n$ bits with the second.
 Similarly to Tsirelson's construction, it will be a `diamond-shaped' pattern of swaps whose depth is $2n-1$.